 At first this new driving thing was not too bad, but soon the newness and "fun" wears off.
 I did enjoy being in charge of my day and no one watching over me, except the Qualcomm.
 Even that did not bother me as it was comforting to me knowing that someone did know where I was at all times in case of problems/my safety.
 Trucking also gave me the opportunity to be successful.
 My other jobs never did that.
 In a truck you are the only one responsible for what you are doing - driving, trip planning, getting the job done.
 No one else can do that for you.

-I got used to the rules of trucking that pull you in different directions and yet, you are to do your job within these rules.
-Each one contradicting the other one.
+I got used to the rules of trucking that pull you in different directions, each one contradicting the other one.
 Somehow you figure it out and wonder why those who make these rules don't drive a truck.
 Why is it that those not in said job are the experts in said job?
 The things that drivers have to do, the things they have to put up with, and the way they are treated by the public would not be tolerated at other jobs.
-There would be lawsuits and most employers would never treat their employees the way truckers are treated.
-Even they are allowed to eat.
+There would be lawsuits, and most employers would never treat their employees the way truckers are treated.
+Even those employees that are treated poorly are allowed to eat.

-And for just doing your job, you can get in trouble.
+You can get in trouble just for doing your job.
 Make a 15 minute mistake on your log and have a wreck, you will be at fault because you were not supposed to be there at that time.
-You can get pulled over by the police when leaving the lot so they can weigh your vehicle to see if you are legal, before you can even get to the scale and give you a ticket (this happened to me and that is a story to work on).
+You can get pulled over by the police when leaving the lot so they can weigh your vehicle to see if you are legal, before you can even get to the scale, and give you a ticket (this happened to me and that is a story to work on).

 The Substance Abuse Professional (SAP) is a person who evaluates employees who have violated a DOT drug and alcohol program regulation and makes recommendations concerning education, treatment, follow-up testing, and aftercare.

 Operating While Intoxicated